Trump asked for a wall. He’s forcing a constitutional crisis.

 That's not an answer Trump likes to hear.
 So he's not taking it.

-Instead, he is planning to announce Friday morning that he will declare a national emergency and draw $8 billion from the just-passed bill and other existing federal accounts to build the wall anyway, according to an administration official.
+Instead, he announced a national emergency Friday morning that would allow him to draw $8 billion from the just-passed bill and other existing federal accounts to build the wall anyway, according to an administration official.
 Lawsuits will ensue, and the courts will have to decide whether and how to intervene in a power struggle between the other two branches.

 Whatever the case at the border, there's now a clear constitutional crisis that will bolster the power of either Congress or the president.